astibal/smithproxy/docs/quick-install-howto-0.8.md

          41:2b:32:87:0d:3a:8e:98:e1:70:2b:11:12:7c:48:43:83

 ```
-### 4. Main configuration file */etc/smithproxy/smithproxy.cfg*
+### Main configuration file */etc/smithproxy/smithproxy.cfg*
 This file contains most of smithproxy settings to make it run.
 It's pre-set for safe values which won't hurt probably anyone.
 It's not configured for any capture, TLS security, bypass or any from other smithproxy fancy features.

 ##### Traffic policies
 Probably first thing you gonna touch are policies.
-Let's jave a look at one, allowing all traffic.
+Let's have a look at one, allowing all traffic.
 They are processed top-down and contain many other settings and profiles.
 They look this way in their simplest form:
 ```
 policy = (
     {